oskarflygare/quartz/content/notes/The rise in ASD seen in Sweden can be explained by external factors rather than an increase in symptoms.md

 created: 2022-12-05
 updated: 2023-09-01
 ---

-# The rise in ASD seen in Sweden can be explained by external factors rather than an increase in symptoms
-Date created: 2022-12-05

 ASD prevalence has increased 3.5-fold in Stockholm between 2001 and 2011 [@idring2015].
 Why?

 > The increase in ASD prevalence is likely contributed to by extrinsic factors such as increased awareness and diagnostics. [@idring2015]